maplepancakes/tic-tac-toe/README.md

-# PROJECT STATUS: In Progress
+# PROJECT STATUS: Completed

+Objective: To demonstrate understanding of factory functions and modules.

+Created using HTML, CSS, and Javascript.